-Some of the surprising benefits of butter tea include increasing energy levels, moisturizing the skin, warming the body, aiding digestion, boosting heart health, improving cognitive function, suppressing appetite and preventing dehydration.
-There are some side effects caused by the caffeine, salt and butter found in this specialty tea, such as high blood pressure, cardiovascular risks, headaches, anxiety, irritability and insomnia.
+Some of the surprising benefits of butter tea may include increased energy levels, moisturizing the skin, warming the body, aiding digestion, boosting heart health, improving cognitive function, suppressing appetite, and preventing dehydration.
+There are some side effects caused by caffeine, salt, and butter found in this specialty tea, and they may include high blood pressure, cardiovascular risks, headaches, anxiety, irritability, and insomnia.
 However, when consumed in moderate quantities, the health effects of butter tea can be quite impressive!

 Benefits of Butter Tea

-Drinking traditional butter tea is particularly helpful for people dealing with weight-loss problems, indigestion, low energy levels, fatigue, muscle weakness, fever, cognitive difficulties, poor water retention, chronic disease, osteoporosis and diabetes, as well as those with a high cancer risk.
+Drinking traditional butter tea is particularly helpful for people dealing with weight-loss problems, indigestion, low energy levels, fatigue, muscle weakness, fever, cognitive difficulties, poor water retention, osteoporosis, and diabetes.

-Energy Booster: Due to the high caffeine content, this rich beverage can be an excellent way to boost energy.
+Due to the high caffeine content, this rich beverage might be an excellent way to boost energy.
 Traditionally, it is used to improve Tibetans’ ability to work long hours in arduous conditions.
 Combined with the energy derived from the fats in the butter, this tea can help you power through your day without fatigue.

-Brain Enhancer: This ancient tea has long been known for its antioxidant properties, and the ability to counter the dangerous effects of free radicals in the body.
-This also applies to the brain, where plaque and beta-amyloid deposition can begin to compromise memory, focus and concentration.
-As we age, drinking butter tea can help prevent the onset of dementia and even Alzheimer’s disease.
+This ancient tea has long been known for its antioxidant properties, and the possibility to counter the dangerous effects of free radicals in the body.
+This also applies to the brain, where plaque and beta-amyloid deposition can begin to compromise memory, focus, and concentration.
+As we age, drinking butter tea may help prevent the onset of dementia.

-Appetite: Long known as an appetite suppressant, butter tea is a good choice (in moderation) for those who would like to lose weight.
-The caffeine content works to stimulate the metabolism without inspiring hunger, while the rich supply of fats can make your body feel full, helping you avoid those between-meal snacks and bouts of overeating.
+Long known as an appetite suppressant, butter tea is a good choice (in moderation) for those who would like to lose weight.
+The caffeine content works to stimulate the metabolism without inspiring hunger, while the rich supply of fats can make your body feel full, and might help you avoid those between-meal snacks and bouts of overeating.

-Digestion: This tea is known to reduce the acid levels in the stomach that can result in acid reflux and other unpleasant conditions, while also stimulating the metabolism to digest food more rapidly and with more efficiency, meaning you get more nutrients out of every meal!
+This tea is known to possibly reduce the acid levels in the stomach that can result in acid reflux and other unpleasant conditions, while also stimulating the metabolism to digest food more rapidly and with more efficiency, meaning you might get more nutrients out of every meal!

-Moisturizing Qualities: In Tibet, this tea is widely praised for its ability to keep the lips from getting chapped in the harsh winds of the mountainous region.
-For other people, this moisturizing ability can help to keep your skin and lips feeling fresh and smooth, while the high salt content can also help your body retain water, if you are feeling dehydrated or are in an environment where it is difficult to stay hydrated.
+In Tibet, this tea is widely praised for its ability to keep the lips from getting chapped in the harsh winds of the mountainous region.
+For other people, this moisturizing ability may help to keep your skin and lips feeling fresh and smooth, while the high salt content can also help your body retain water if you are feeling dehydrated or are in an environment where it is difficult to stay hydrated.

-Altitude Sickness: Altitude sickness affects many people, but anecdotal evidence suggests that this unique type of tea can counter the effects of dizziness, lightheadedness and nausea that often accompanies life in the clouds.
-If you travel extensively, or are planning a trip to Nepal any time soon, consider trying this tea to negate the effects of altitude.
+Altitude sickness affects many people, but anecdotal evidence suggests that this unique type of tea might be able to counter the effects of dizziness, lightheadedness, and nausea that often accompany life in the clouds.
+If you travel extensively or are planning a trip to Nepal any time soon, consider trying this tea to negate the effects of altitude.

-Heart Health: While too much of this tea can cause high cholesterol levels, there are significant amounts of linoleic acids in this tea, which are good for heart health and essential for lowering “bad” cholesterol levels.
-While drinking butter doesn’t immediately sound like the best choice for heart health, when consumed responsibly, it can give your cardiovascular system a much-needed boost.
+While too much of this tea may cause high cholesterol levels, there are significant amounts of linoleic acids in this tea, which might be good for heart health and essential for lowering “bad” cholesterol levels.
+While drinking butter doesn’t immediately sound like the best choice for heart health, when consumed responsibly, it might give your cardiovascular system a much-needed boost.

-Immune System: The catechins and other antioxidants found in butter tea can help improve the strength of your immune system’s response to free radicals, which can cause cellular mutation, tissue inflammation, oxidative stress and chronic disease.
+The catechins and other antioxidants found in butter tea may help improve the strength of your immune system’s response to free radicals, which can cause cellular mutation, tissue inflammation, oxidative stress, and chronic disease.

-Diabetes: There are certain anti-diabetic properties to linoleic acids, which can help to mitigate the fluctuations of diabetic patients, and lower the risk for people who are at risk for developing this condition.
+There are certain anti-diabetic properties to linoleic acids, that might help to mitigate the fluctuations of diabetic patients and lower the risk for people who are at risk for developing this condition.